joealewine/blockchain-rhos/internal/blockchain_images.md

 ## Interoperability

 Nodes that are deployed by using the {{site.data.keyword.blockchainfull_notm}} images can join the channels of other {{site.data.keyword.blockchainfull_notm}} offerings, such as {{site.data.keyword.blockchainfull_notm}} Platform v2.1.1 and {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
 However, because you cannot use the console to operate the images, you need to use Fabric tools to join existing channels that were created with a console or create new channels.

+## Upgrading to new versions
+{: #blockchain-images-upgrade}

+You can upgrade your deployment to the latest version of the {{site.data.keyword.blockchainfull_notm}} images.
+The latest images might contain security and stability improvements or use a higher version Hyperledger Fabric, allowing you to take advantage of the latest Fabric features.
+To upgrade your network, you need to back up the ledger and MSP data for each node and then manually upgrade the node binaries.
+For more information about a network that you deployed using the {{site.data.keyword.blockchainfull_notm}} images, see [Upgrading Your Network Components](https://hyperledger-fabric.readthedocs.io/en/release-1.4/upgrading_your_network_tutorial.html){: external} in the Hyperleder Fabric documentation.

 ## Getting support